 More than 7,300 local students participated in our Planet Protectors school programs.
 Special event attendance rose by 46% as our program offerings continue to grow.
 Read about all this and more in the Roseville Utility Exploration Center Annual Report, available now.
 Download the report.

 Ever wondered how much energy that old freezer in the garage uses?
 Want to know the wattage coming from your entertainment system when it’s in standby mode?
-Starting in October, stop by your local Roseville Public Library and check out our new Watts Your Energy Usage meter loan kit.
+Stop by your local Roseville Public Library and check out our Watts Your Energy Usage meter loan kit.
 Inside, you’ll find everything you need to measure the energy your appliances use.